Teen Summer Reading 2020

 What is a young adult?

 For library services, we define a young adult as someone who is in middle school or high school.
 You might see us use the term "teen" interchangeably with "young adult” or “YA.”

 What services do you offer to young adults?

 There are also work spaces, bean bag chairs, and computers specifically for teen use.

 We are proud to offer programs just for teens, so they can connect with each other, share their interests, and unwind from all the stresses of everyday life.
 A complete list of clubs and events can be found here.

 Who are the teen services librarians?

-All of the librarians at the Reuben Hoar Library can assist young adults with their needs, but Jenna Cantino and Catherine Sebastian are generally responsible for matters regarding the teen space and its users.
+All of the librarians at the Reuben Hoar Library can assist young adults with their needs, but Jenna Cantino is generally responsible for matters regarding the teen space and its users.
 They are also enthusiastic readers of YA books and love to give recommendations or just chat about what they’ve been reading recently.

 I'm a young adult, but I would like to read adult books.
 Is that okay?

 I'm an adult, but I would like to read YA books.
 Is that okay?

 Lots of adults enjoy YA literature.
 These books tend to focus internally on character development, paying more attention to the turmoil and struggle inherent in the process of growing up rather than external adventures.
 YA books are often more straightforward in their presentation, which can be a relaxing change of pace for some.

 If you're an adult and would like to browse the YA section, please feel free to do so, but remember to respect the teens' space.

 What are some popular YA books?

 You can view the New York Times' young adult best sellers below.
 It's perhaps the best source of staying up to date on what's trending in the market, but sometimes there's no accounting for taste.

 - New York Times' Young Adult Best Sellers List